yokolet/tranquil-beach/arrays_and_strings/valid_string.md

 #### How to Solve

-A bruto force solution gets an time limit exceeded error.
+A bruto force solution gets a Time Limit Exceeded error.
 How to make it run faster is a key to solve this problem.

 The solution here counts left parenthesis at each index of the input string.
 Since the `'*'` (star) can be a left parenthesis, maximum left parenthesis count is maintained at each index.